-If you’re getting ready to put your home on the market, here are 5 great tips to help you sell it fast and get what you asked for–or maybe even more!
+If you’re getting ready to put your home on the market, here are five great tips to help you sell it fast and get what you asked for – or maybe even more!

-- Kitchens sell homes.
-Give special attention to countertops, grout lines, appliances, and cabinets, inside and out.
+- Give special attention to countertops, grout lines, appliances, and cabinets, inside and out.
 Clean the refrigerator and pantry, and hide any trash cans.

 - Clean floors until they shine, and clear away pet areas.
 Dust all surfaces, including those above your line of sight.
 Don’t forget the ceiling fans!